dcsoto/dcsoto.github.io/research.md

 title: Research
 ---

-> _"Anything becomes interesting if you look at it long enough."_ ― Gustave Flaubert
+> * _"Anything becomes interesting if you look at it long enough."_ ― Gustave Flaubert

-> _"Nearly everything is really interesting if you go into it deeply enough."_ ― Richard Feynman
+> * _"Nearly everything is really interesting if you go into it deeply enough."_ ― Richard Feynman

+_**I study what makes the human brain unique by comparing it to the brains of non-human primates, uncovering genetic and epigenetic changes that shaped our evolution and may reveal why we're vulnerable to neuropsychiatric disorders.**_

 My research focuses on elucidating genetic and epigenetic changes contributing to human brain evolution and neuropsychiatric disease risk.
 To do so, I integrate human genetics with population, comparative, and functional genomic approches, across humans and non-human primates.
 My current research areas include: